ZhengqingUUU/LatentNoiseSegmentation/README.md

 # VAE_segmentation_GoodGestalt

-This is the code base for the paper [Latent Noise Segmentation: How Neural Noise Leads to  the Emergence of Segmentation and Grouping](https://arxiv.org/pdf/2309.16515).
+This is the codebase for the paper [Latent Noise Segmentation: How Neural Noise Leads to  the Emergence of Segmentation and Grouping](https://arxiv.org/pdf/2309.16515).

 ## Step 0: Installing Required Libraries